georgebv/pyextremes/docs/user-guide/5-threshold-selection.md

 The key goal of threshold selection can, therefore, be formulated as follows:

-!!! quote "Goal of threshold selection"
+!!! info "Goal of threshold selection"
     Select the smallest threshold value among those which produce extreme values following the limit exceedance model (Generalized Pareto Distribution family).